How to Stop Stressing Over Every Little Thing

 4. Take the right vitamins and minerals

 Give your body the support it needs in everyday life by taking the right vitamins and minerals.
-Certain vits are better than others, as they can ease the symptoms that go hand-in-hand with stressful situations.
-What you need is:
+Here’s your AM to PM routine for round-the-clock care:

 5. Write down the positives